ASC Tutoring is committed to assisting all Brockport students learn and achieve academic success.

 Writing Lab Policy

-All writing tutoring must take place in The Writing Lab (room B-8R).
-The Writing Lab is the area within the Center that is most conducive to writing tutoring.
+All writing tutoring must take place in The Writing Lab (Room 181).
+The Writing Lab is the area within ASC Tutoring that is most conducive to writing tutoring.

 - The writing assistance available for students is an educational process.
 Tutors use instruction on writing fundamentals oriented toward helping the student identify patterns of errors in his/her writing and learn how to correct them in the revision process.